WeblateOrg/weblate/docs/admin/backup.rst

    When using Docker container place the data into the data volume, see :ref:`docker-volume`.

-   Please make sure the files have correct ownership and permissions, see :ref:`file-permissions`.
+   Please ensure the files have correct ownership and permissions, see :ref:`file-permissions`.

 The Borg session might look like this: